 B&B accommodation often has shared kitchen and bathroom facilities.
 If you are pregnant or have children and you are placed in B&B accommodation with shared facilities, you will join a waiting list of families for an offer of self contained temporary accommodation and be moved as soon as possible.

-You could be placed in temporary accommodation out of the borough, it is important that you tell us of any reasons why you cannot live in a particular area or if you have any health or medical issues affecting the type of accommodation you need or the location.
+If no local accommodation is available, you could be placed in temporary accommodation out of the borough.
+It is important that you tell us of any reasons why you cannot live in a particular area or if you have any health or medical issues affecting the type of accommodation you need or the location.
 You will need to provide any supporting information regarding your reasons

 Where you are placed very much depends on the availability and supply of temporary accommodation.